Safing Portmaster

 No matches for those filters.

 The most private move on Windows is to leave it, but that is not always an option for work, software, or hardware.
-If you are staying, these tools claw back what you can: blocking telemetry, controlling which apps reach the network, and switching off the data collection Microsoft leaves on.
-They make Windows meaningfully quieter.
+If you are staying, these tools claw back what you can: blocking telemetry and controlling which apps reach the network, then switching off the data collection Microsoft leaves on by default.
+They will not turn Windows into a privacy-first system, but they make it meaningfully quieter, and for a lot of people that is the realistic win.